bertiewooster/bertiewooster.github.io/index.md

   > If you need to display molecules and associated data in a grid then Jeremy Monat’s MolsMatrixToGridImage is exactly what you need.
 To underline just how useful this is and to highlight how it simplifies code he has written a very [nice blog post](https://bertiewooster.github.io/2023/12/02/MolsMatrixToGridImage-simplifies-code.html).

-- [Improved documentation](https://github.com/rdkit/rdkit/pulls?q=is%3Amerged+is%3Apr+author%3Abertiewooster+) by illustrating drawing capability in tutorial and adding SMILES (chemical notation) for R groups
+- [Improved documentation](https://github.com/rdkit/rdkit/pulls?q=is%3Amerged+is%3Apr+author%3Abertiewooster+) by enhancing API documentation, adding to the guide for contributors, adding an example of how to include a bond index, illustrating molecular drawing capability in tutorial, adding SMILES (chemical notation) for R groups, and more

 ### SymPy computer algebra system in pure Python
 - Technical writer for funded 2022 Season of Docs project: Creating documentation for how to [solve equations](https://docs.sympy.org/dev/guides/solving/index.html)